trunions/web_project_4/README.md

 **Intro**

-This project is a continuation of my last project.
-This time, I added two other pop up windows.
-One will allow you to add additional cards to the page.
-The other will give you a better view of the pictures.
-You can also delete a card and favorite a card.
+This project is a continuation of Projects 4 and 5.
+In this project, I learned about validating forms using Javascript.
+The text fields in the pop up windows will give an error if the input is to short, wrong, or non-existent.
+The "Save" and "Create" buttons are disabled unless the text fields are filled in correctly.
+You can either click outside of the pop up or push the "Escape" key to close the pop ups.

 My project can be found at: https://trunions.github.io/web_project_4/.

 **Tech Used**

  I used Figma and Visual Studio to complete this project.
 I was able to use techniques like psuedo rules and different display styles like flexbox and grid.
-I used this project to help concrete my javascript skills.
+I used this project to practice validating my forms using javascrips.

 **Plans for Finalizing Project**